 Here’s how you can make sure you never miss a SIP:

-Opt for step-up SIPs—increase your SIP amount as your income grows.
+- Can SIP be paused?
+Yes!
+Opt for step-up SIPs or pause options offered by some AMCs—increase or reschedule your SIP amount as your income grows.

 FAQ on Missing SIP Payments